 Note: This course can not be combined in an individual programme with SGL-22306 Geology, Soils and Landscapes of the Rhine-Meuse Delta and/or SGL-23312 Landscape Geography.

 This course focuses on the relationships between geology, geomorphology, hydrology, soil formation and the genesis and identity of the Dutch landscapes (including land use and land use dynamics).
-Attention will be paid to cultivated regions as well as areas in use for nature.
-Special attention will be paid to nature development in connection with the ecological main structure.
+Attention will be paid to cultivated regions as well as nature conservation areas.
+Special attention will be paid to nature development in connection with the Dutch ecological network.
 Field practicals in four different landscapes, which alternate with the lectures, exemplify and deepen the substance matter.

 After successful completion of this course students are expected to be able to:

 - explain the genesis and identity of landscape (including land use and land use dynamics) at different scales as a function of the interaction between geological, hydrological, pedological, ecological and anthropogenic processes;

 - explain and interpret the genesis, spatial distribution and properties of geological deposits, geomorphological units and soils in different landscapes;